-In this guide, we’ll be diving into bullet journal.
-We will discuss the following:
+In this guide, we’ll be diving into everything you need to know about bullet journals.

 - What is a Bullet Journal?